 For other frequently asked questions about the Innovator Visa, run through our Innovator Visa UK FAQs article.

 The Start-up Visa on the other hand is for early-stage yet high potential entrepreneurs seeking to establish a business in UK for the first time.
 An applicant does not need any funding to invest at this stage but needs an endorser to establish the business in UK.
 An endorser for a Start-up visa could typically be a Higher Education University or any other endorsing body on the prescribed list available.

-Here at SmartMove Immigration our experts have had years of experience in all kinds of visa applications and have helped more than 2,000 people migrate to UK over the last 500 weeks.
+Here at SmartMove Immigration, our UK immigration experts have had years of experience in all kinds of visa applications and have helped more than 2,000 people migrate to UK over the last 500 weeks.
 If you want your application to be up to the mark and if you want better clarity and understanding of the different routes available to enter UK, just drop in your email in the form below and one of our experts will be in touch with you shortly.